canndrew/netsim/docs/08_logging.md

 under the hood. netsim uses [Rust log](https://docs.rs/log/) and writes some helpful messages.

-The easiest way to start with logger is to use [env_logger](https://crates.io/crates/env_logger) which is configured via environment variable `RUST_LOG` and by default logs to stderr.
+The easiest way to start with logging is to use [env_logger](https://crates.io/crates/env_logger) which is configured via the `RUST_LOG` environment variable and by default logs to stderr.

 Add this to you Cargo.toml: